Search by

 Why am I required to make an application so early on?

 They open applications early due to the high demand of students looking for on-campus accommodation.
-To secure a room at the property they recommend make your application as soon as possible, they don't want you to miss out!
+To secure a room at the village they recommend make your application as soon as possible, they don't want you to miss out!

 What supermarkets are close by for me to purchase food?

-There is an IGA and Aldi store only a 5 minute walk from the property for all of your grocery needs.
+There is an IGA and Aldi store only a 5 minute walk from the village for all of your grocery needs.
+Public transport can also get you to a nearby Woolworths and Coles for more shopping variety.

 I will not be here for the whole year, are there other contract options?